marinasundstrom/CheckedExceptions/README.md

 }
 ```

+### Improved attribute

-This version can be declared to allow for multiple exception types in one declaration:
+In order to get a more convenient experience, this version can be defined to allow for multiple exception types in one declaration:

 ```csharp